 Semen nutrition, one of the carefully debated topics of sex, for men or women, straight or gay.

-Is there protein in semen?
-Does it taste good if you swallow it?
+Is there protein in there?
+Does it taste good if you swallow semen?
 How many calories in sperm?

 For those who have been sexually active, and already tried various sex positions – but just started on fellatio or blowjobs – these questions will inevitably pop up.